comunica/Article-ISWC2023-SolidQuery/content/abstract.md

 which was not possible before with existing algorithms.
 We also show their limitations with respect to more complex queries.
 <!-- Conclusion   -->
-This works shows that a traversal-based querying method using structural assumptions is effective for querying over decentralized environments, but that more advances are needed in the area of query planning for LTQP to handle more complex queries.
+This works shows that a traversal-based querying method using structural assumptions can be effective for querying over decentralized environments, but that more advances are needed in the area of query planning for LTQP to handle more complex queries.
 <!-- Perspectives -->
-This opens the window towards query-driven decentralized applications, in which application developers interact with decentralized environments using declarative queries as if they were a single centralized database.
+This work opens the window towards query-driven decentralized applications, in which application developers interact with decentralized environments using declarative queries as if they were a single centralized database.